REQUIRED DOCUMENTS - STUDENT ASSISTANT JOB FOR INTERNATIONAL STUDENT

 Two pieces of Original Documentation are required:

-- OIP Referral Form - obtain at the finacial aid office
+- OIP Referral Form - Office of International Programs

 - A photo identification that establishes identity.
 Acceptable documents are: a State-issued driver's license or a State-issued ID card with a photograph, or a student photo identification card.